top of page

 Their Notes:

-• I will improve employee turnover by 20% by better training our new employees and setting expectations.
+• I will improve employee turnover by 20% through better training and setting expectations.

-• Improving employee retention will reduce costs and boost productivity.
+• This effort will reduce acquisition costs and boost productivity.

-• We can reduce talent acquisition by 50% with this 20% turnover improvement.
+• We aim to reduce talent acquisition by 50% with improved retention.

 SMART Goal: